Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 [output redacted]
 ```

-* A file needs to be created in /etc/origin/node/resolv.conf for the sdn pod to work correctly before running the deploy playbook
+* A file needs to be created in /etc/origin/node/resolv.conf for the sdn pod to work correctly before running the deploy playbook (create the folder the first time)

 ```
 # echo "nameserver 192.168.141.1" > /etc/origin/node/resolv.conf